There’s no timeline on when flight cuts will ease up after the government shutdown ends - Boston News, Weather, Sports | WHDH 7News

 Flights remain disrupted as the shutdown nears an end

-Another 1,200 commercial flights were scratched Tuesday as the Federal Aviation Administration bumped up its target for reducing domestic flights at the nation’s busiest airports to 6%, up from an initial 4% cut at those 40 airports.
-However, the cancellations so far Tuesday have been less than in the past couple of days.
+Another 1,200 domestic flights were canceled Tuesday as the FAA increased its target for cutting flights at the nation’s busiest airports to 6%, up from 4%.
+There were fewer cancellations than in recent days, which Transportation Secretary Sean Duffy attributed to more air traffic controllers returning to work after news of a shutdown agreement.

+Cancellations and delays also piled up due to ripple effects from flight cuts and severe weather.
+FAA air traffic chief Frank McIntosh said the agency restricted large sections of airspace over the weekend “to slow the entire country down, which forced massive cancellations and delays.”

+The FAA hasn’t said when it will roll back flight limits.
+Duffy reinforced Tuesday that the cuts will remain — even after the shutdown ends — until safety metrics improve and staffing levels stabilize at air traffic control facilities.
+The cuts are set to rise to 10% Friday.

-Duffy has declined to share the specific data that prompted FAA to imposed the flight cuts last week, but he told Fox News on Tuesday that he was seeing reports of loss of separation between aircraft in the air, more runway incursions and airline pilots telling the FAA they were concerned with the responses they were getting from controllers.
+Duffy has declined to share the specific safety data that prompted the flight cuts.
+But in a news conference at Chicago’s O’Hare airport, he cited reports of planes getting too close in the air, more runway incursions and pilot concerns about controllers’ responses.

 Air traffic controller shortages won’t go away either

-The flight restrictions have upended airline operations in just a matter of days.
+The flight restrictions upended airline operations in just a matter of days.
 Many planes were rerouted and aren’t where they’re supposed to be.

-That could slow the airlines’ return to business as usual even after the FAA lifts the cuts, said Mike Taylor, an analyst with J.D.
-Power.
+McCormick said he expects operations to recover within days, similar to after a major snowstorm.
+Eric Chaffee, a Case Western Reserve professor who studies risk management, warned the disruptions could last weeks as airlines face “complex operational hurdles” and winter weather complicates recovery before Thanksgiving.

+“It’s similar to if you start pulling threads out of a tapestry,” Chaffee said.
+“What you may find is that lots unravels in addition to what you are trying to remove.”

 Major airports bear the brunt of flight cuts

-The head of the air traffic controllers union emphasized this week that the controllers were not walking off the job as part of an organized protest and were committed to their work.
+The head of the air traffic controllers union said controllers were not staging an organized walkout and remain committed to their jobs.
 However President Donald Trump on Monday blasted those who’ve taken time off during the shutdown, posting on social media “get back to work, NOW!!!”
-He also called for docking pay for those who didn’t stay on the job, and a $10,000 bonus for those who kept working.
+He also called for docking their pay while giving $10,000 bonuses for those who stayed.

-The pace of airline ticket sales for Thanksgiving travel has slowed as more travelers reconsider whether to fly amid all the delays and cancellations.
-Aviation analytics firm Cirium said ticket sales during the busy travel season at the end of November are still expected to be up over last year, but only slightly.
+Duffy said the bonuses would be for controllers who never missed a shift during the shutdown while he may take action against those who continually failed to show up for work.
+He said that after the shutdown, all controllers should receive 70% of their pay within 48 hours.

 Airlines face mounting losses